 - 1 cup chopped pecans

-- Grease and sprinkle a little flour all over a 9×13 baking dish
+- Grease and sprinkle a little flour all over a 9×13 inch baking dish.

-- Sprinkle cake mix all over pumpkin mix (use all of it)
+- Sprinkle cake mix all over the top of the pumpkin mixture (use all of it).

 Want More Pumpkin Recipes?

 With YEARS worth of content and recipes on Thriving Home, it can be easy to forget about some amazing pumpkin recipes that we have shared over the years.
 Here are our Top 10 Pumpkin Recipes that you simply must try!